Raphael (Teenage Mutant Ninja Turtles): Reboot series (2014–2016)

 In the sequel, Teenage Mutant Ninja Turtles: Out of the Shadows, Raphael is shown to be more like his standard self.
-He becomes enraged when he learns Leonardo has commanded Donnie not to reveal to him or Mikey about the Purple Ooze being able to turn them into humans, stating that Leo broke the third code of the ninja (honor) by lying to his brothers.
-He disobeys direct orders from Leo and has no problem lying to April and Casey in order to get them to go along on a mission with him.
-He does still show caring for his brothers as him and Mikey are shown to be very close, with the two of them pulling pranks on Casey Jones and Raph becoming enraged when Krang nearly kills Mikey.
+He becomes enraged when he learns Leonardo had ordered Donnie not to reveal to him or Mikey about the Purple Ooze being able to turn them into humans, stating that Leo broke the third code of the ninja (honor) by lying to his brothers.
+He disobeys direct orders from Leo and has no problem lying to April and Casey to get them to go along on a mission with him.
+He does still show caring for his brothers as he and Mikey are shown to be very close, with the two of them pulling pranks on Casey Jones and Raph becoming enraged when Krang nearly kills Mikey.
 Raphael in the film is also shown to have a fear of great heights, possibly due to the events of the first film; while the other turtles leap out of an airplane with little thought Raphael puts on a parachute and even then must psych himself up to perform the jump.

 DC crossover film

 Raphael appears in the direct-to-video crossover film Batman vs. Teenage Mutant Ninja Turtles, voiced by Darren Criss.
-In the beginning of the movie, he is seen among with his brothers saving Barbara Gordon and stopping the Foot.
+At the beginning of the movie, he is seen among his brothers saving Barbara Gordon and stopping the Foot.
 They then fought the Penguin and his goons and later Batman, who easily defeats them and takes one of his sais.

 Mutant Mayhem

-Raphael is set to appear in the upcoming Teenage Mutant Ninja Turtles: Mutant Mayhem, the first computer-animated Teenage Mutant Ninja Turtles flim since TMNT (2007).
-It is confirmed that he will be voiced by an actual teenager, with Brady Noon voicing him.

-Video games
+Raphael appears in Teenage Mutant Ninja Turtles: Mutant Mayhem, the first animated Teenage Mutant Ninja Turtles film since TMNT (2007), voiced by real teenager Brady Noon.
+This version of the character is implied to have temperamental issues, as he is incapable of retaining his actions and becomes incredibly excited and unfocused when fighting.
+He ends up befriending Bebop and Rocksteady due to their shared love showing off their strength and abilities and is glad when they switch over to their side and become a family.